 Another useful feature in the app is automatic tax-loss harvesting, which helps you buy and sell to achieve paper losses you can use to offset gains on your taxes.

 Ally Invest: Best Full-Featured Broker

-For the experienced investor, Ally also offers Forex trading, portfolio rebalancing features, and tons of research and technical indicators not available in some of the other apps.
+For the experienced investor, Ally also offers Forex trading, portfolio rebalancing features, and tons of research and technical indicators not available in some other apps.

-One of the standout features of Ally Invest as compared to other traditional brokers is its web-based live trading platform.
+One of Ally Invest's standout features compared to other traditional brokers is its web-based live trading platform.
 Instead of downloading software to access the trading platform, you can open it in your web browser from whatever computer you are using.

 Vanguard: Best for Index Fund Investing

 Vanguard is the grandfather of modern investing apps.
 They introduced a low-fee index fund investing way back before it was cool.